DUKE GEOLOGICAL LABORATORY

 Serpentinites are black to greenish-black, fine-textured rocks containing serpentine group minerals including chrysotile, lizardite, and antigorite together with amphiboles, chlorite, brucite, magnesite, talc, calcite, and relict chromite, magnetite, olivine and pyroxene.
 Similar to the famous Staten Island and Hoboken NJ serpentinites, many scattered bodies of serpentine rock have been encountered in the subsurface of NYC over the years as a result of construction.

 In addition to the legendary mass known from Manhattan between 54th and 62nd Streets along the shore and 10th Avenue (Cozzens 1843; Gratacap 1887), a few bodies were penetrated by borings in the geotechnical investigation stages of the #7 Line extension in Manhattan and in transit tunnels excavated beneath the Hudson River.
-Their joint paper makes a bold comparison between Appalachian serpentinites and those of the Coast Ranges of California, suggesting that they originated in a similar tectonic setting.
+Their joint extended abstract makes a bold comparison between Appalachian serpentinites and those of the Coast Ranges of California, suggesting that they originated in a similar convergent tectonic setting.

 16 April 2005